technisekai/machine-is-learning/README.md

 </p>

 ### :notebook_with_decorative_cover: Description
-A notebook about time series that use avocado price and chicago weather dataset and image classifications that use cats and dogs dataset with transfer learning.
+A jupyter/google colab notebook about time series and image classification

 ### 📓 Note
 Dataset will be updated as soon as possible